Vinclin/CIS-1912-Dev-Platform-in-a-Box/README.md

 - Optional (for native usage) installations of Python 3.11+, Node.js 20+, and the [Task CLI](https://taskfile.dev/#/installation)

 ### Option A – Devcontainer (recommended)
-1. Clone this repo alongside the Jarvis monorepo (or update `.env.template` with the correct `JARVIS_ROOT`).
+1. Clone this repo and the project you want to automate (or update `.env.template` with the correct `TARGET_ROOT`).
 2. Open the folder in VS Code or `devcontainer up`.
 3. The `postCreateCommand` runs `scripts/bootstrap.sh --devcontainer`, installing hooks, syncing templates, and prepping dependencies.
 4. Use `task doctor` inside the container to verify tool versions.

 ### Option B – Native shell
-1. Copy `.env.template` to `.env` and update `JARVIS_ROOT` to point at your Jarvis checkout.
+1. Copy `.env.template` to `.env` and update `TARGET_ROOT` to point at the project you want to automate.
-2. Run `bash scripts/bootstrap.sh` to install Task + pre-commit, seed Jarvis environment files, and queue dependency installs.
+2. Run `bash scripts/bootstrap.sh` to install Task + pre-commit, seed environment files, and queue dependency installs.
 3. Execute recurring workflows via `task <target>` or the helper scripts in `scripts/`.

+**Note:** The repo ships with sample templates for the Jarvis lab (`templates/jarvis/**`).
+Delete or replace them when targeting a different project.

 ---